inzilico/genome-partition-with-determinant/README.md

 Following multimarker approaches in GWAS, we proposed the workflow:

-1. Get LD-matrix with $r^2$ values.
+1. Get an LD-matrix with $r^2$ values.

 2. Transform LD-matrix into block-diagonal one.

-3. Restore haplotypes in each block
+3. Restore haplotypes within each block

-4. Test each block, identify those ones associated significntly to phenotype.
+4. Test each block and identify those that are significantly associated with the phenotype.

 ### Other potential usages

 * tagSNP selection
-* demensionality reduction for machine learning approaches
+* dimensionality reduction for machine learning approaches

-## References

-Author: Gennady Khvorykh, info@inzilico.com